What Is Zika Virus?

 - Pacific Islands

-Zika-spreading mosquitoes also have been found in the United States (Florida and Puerto Rico), and some people in the United States have Zika infections.
+Zika-spreading mosquitoes have been found in parts of the United States and its territories, but there currently is no transmission of Zika in the United States.
 Check the CDC's website for the latest news.

 Doctors can check people for Zika by doing blood tests or urine (pee) tests.